SirReadsALot/Deeeep.io-Desktop-Client/README.md

 Run `!BUILD_EXE.cmd` to release the exe file of the client.

+But before you do all of these, install NodeJS

 ## Contribution
 For contributing, ask SirReadsALot#3380 on Discord to get an invite to contribute to this repository!